 IoT is improving patient health and revolutionizing population medicine.
 From increased patient engagement and reduced costs of care to enhanced interoperability with existing systems, IoT within healthcare promises to make major improvements.
 The explosive growth of IoT in healthcare also creates massive blind spots in security, as unpatched devices, unencrypted data traffic, and more can threaten patient safety and lead to disclosure of sensitive patient data.

 Healthcare experiences more than double the number of cyberattacks as any other industry.
 Combined with a shortage of experienced cybersecurity employees, clinics and hospitals must reconsider how they are managing and protecting this invaluable technology.
-Reduce IoT Risk In order for healthcare organizations to mitigate the risks created by IoT devices, you need the ability to:
+Reduce IoT Risk In order for healthcare organizations to mitigate the risks created by IoT devices, you need to know that your devices are secure.

 By analyzing firmware buried inside IoT devices, Finite State gives defenders a tactical advantage over cyber attackers.
-With deep insight into hidden vulnerabilities on the network, Finite State helps users understand and mitigate risks, detect advanced threats, and respond to attacks.
+With deep insight into hidden vulnerabilities on the network, Finite State helps users understand and mitigate risks, ensure secure device procurement, and create a feedback loop with medical device manufacturers to ensure device security.